Profile

 Sunil Gavaskar was a complete opening batsman.
 He combined a rock solid defence with an ability to dispatch the bad ball for four.
 For a part of his career, he eschewed the cut and the hook, preferring to play within the "V".
 Though short in stature (5'4"), his best strokes were drives off the front foot, to both sides of the wicket.
 His success in his debut series in the West Indies in 1971 (774 runs at 154.80) led Lord Relator to lament in a calypso, "We couldn't out him at all!"
 For a large part of his career, he seemed to stand between India and defeat.
 Some of his best innings came in Indian losses, including 3 centuries in Pakistan.
 During his career, he played a significant role as India managed to score the highest 4th innings totals to win (102 out of 406/4), and tie (90 out of 347) a Test, and the second highest to draw (221 out of 429/9) one.
 During his 221, he personally added 179 on the last day, still the most runs scored by an Indian in a single day of Test cricket.

-In 1983-84, after a string of low scores against Marshall and the West Indies, he decided to shed the shackles, and answered with a 94-ball century at Delhi.
+n 1983-84, after a string of low scores against Marshall and the West Indies, he decided to shed the shackles, and answered with a 94-ball century at Delhi.
 4 Tests later, the series lost 3-0, he came in at no. 4, with India 0/2, and scored his 30th Test century, surpassing Don Bradman.
 His 236* in that innings still stands as India's highest individual Test score.

 Slow to adjust to one-day cricket, he scored 36* off 60 overs against England in 1975.
 At the other end of the scale, his only century, coming in his last but one one-day match, was off 85 balls.
 His captaincy appeared too defensive at times, perhaps conditioned by his many solo battles as a batsman in defence of India.
 The highlights of his captaincy were a 2-0 Test win over Pakistan in 1979-80, and a win the World Championship of Cricket in 1985.

-After having battled speedsters around the world for 16 years, his last Test innings was a classic display against spin bowling, a 96 on a minefield at Bangalore.
+a 96 on a minefield at Bangalore.
 His safe catching in the slips led to his being the first Indian (excluding wicket-keepers) to take over a hundred catches.
 Early in his career, he occasionally opened the bowling for India, which says more about India's disregard for opening bowlers than anything else.
 After retirement, he has been a popular, sometimes controversial commentator, both on TV and in print

 Test Debut: India v West Indies at Port-of-Spain, 2nd Test, 1970/71